UniversityOfHelsinkiCS/oodikone/README.md

 - [macOS](https://docs.docker.com/docker-for-mac/install/)
 - [Windows](https://docs.docker.com/docker-for-windows/install/)

 Install Docker Compose:

 - https://docs.docker.com/compose/install/

 ## Installation

 Launch the CLI with the command below and follow the instructions.
 ```
 bash run.sh
 ```

 ## What the CLI does
-- Pulls related projects from GitHub
 - Builds and runs the Dockerized development environment
 - Gets a database dump from production servers
 - Creates the database schema and populates it with the dump
-- Adds git-hooks from the "hooks" -subdirectory to the repos
+- Adds git-hooks

 ## Docker commands